udacity/AIPND-revision/notes/project_intro-to-python.md

 &nbsp;
 &nbsp;

-## Replacing Pass Statements
+## Replacing None and Pass Statements
-When editing the functions provided in **_check_images.py_** you will need to replace the [_pass_](https://docs.python.org/3/tutorial/controlflow.html#pass-statements) statement with your code for that function.
+When editing the functions provided in **_check_images.py_** you will need to replace [_None_](https://docs.python.org/3/library/constants.html#None) or the [_pass_](https://docs.python.org/3/tutorial/controlflow.html#pass-statements) statement with your code for that function.
 The pass statement does nothing, it's used so that the program will still run eventhough the functions have not been fully defined.
+Similarly the value of _None_ represents the absence of a value, it's used so that the program will still run eventhough the functions have not been fully defined.
 &nbsp;
 &nbsp;